 - If not already present, get an online attendance portal in place so your employees can easily update it on time.

-- Leverage technology tools for video conferencing, document sharing, virtual meeting and team video calls.
+- Leverage technology tools for video conferencing, document sharing, virtual meetings, and team video calls.

 - Get regular updates from every department head on the workflow.